 Let Me In This Ae Nicht

 DESCRIPTION: The (Laird o' Windy Wa's) comes to the girl's window (in bad weather) and begs her, "Let me in this ae nicht."
 The girl protests.
 He convinces her to let him in discreetly.
-She does, and he takes her maidenhead and steals away
+She does, and he takes her maidenhead (waking her mother)) and steals away

 EARLIEST DATE: 1776 (Herd)